Skip to main content

 The gazebo at Clarksburg's town park.
 (Photo by Clarksburg)

-As a result of dedicated efforts by municipal officials to create positive momentum with limited resources, the Tennessee Municipal League (TML) is pleased to present the town of Clarksburg with an award for Small Town Progress.
-The award will be presented at the 86th Annual Conference of the Tennessee Municipal League (TML) held at the MeadowView Conference Resort & Convention Center in Kingsport, Tenn.
+As a result of dedicated efforts by municipal officials to create positive momentum with limited resources, the Tennessee Municipal League (TML) is pleased to honor Clarksburg with the Small City Progress Award.

-Classified as an economically-distressed community, Clarksburg had met challenges head-on.
-When the current board of mayor and aldermen were elected in 2018, they inherited a nearly 20-year-old sewer system that had been poorly managed and was facing financial issues that drew the attention of both the Tennessee State Comptroller and Tennessee Department of Environment & Conservation (TDEC) Water & Wastewater Operators Certification Board.
+Classified as an economically distressed community, Clarksburg meets challenges head-on.
+When the current board of mayor and aldermen were elected in 2018, they inherited a nearly 20-year-old sewer system with financial complications that drew the attention of the State Comptroller and the Tennessee Department of Environment and Conservation.

-The system had initially been established to correct deficiency in sewage handling by the K-12 unit school in Clarksburg, which was frequently experiencing sewage seeping above ground during bad weather and would force the school into closure if not remedied.
-While the sewer system was necessarily, the state of Tennessee requires systems to rely on current sewer revenues from customers to avoid a deficit, and rates are set accordingly to cover expenses.
-This can be especially challenging in small community with limited revenue.
+The system was originally established to correct an issue with sewage seeping above ground in bad weather, putting the local school at risk of closure.
+Although the sewer system was necessary, the state requires systems to rely on revenue from customers to avoid a deficit, and rates are set to cover expenses.
+This structure can put pressure on a small community with limited revenue.

 Clarksburg Sweetheart Dinner